YellowBoyYams/Scrappy/readme.md

 # Scrappy

-Scrappy is just a basic game engine (This is to help me better learn OpenGL)
+Scrappy is just a basic game engine<br>

+Currently Scrappy can run shaders and is in its very beta stage.<br>

+This project will be on halt for 1 week due to the fact that the dev is going to Spain for the week.